Lynch4360/Battleships/README.md

 - __Appropriate UI__

-As this application uses the command line interface it is not very user friendly.
+This application uses the command line interface it is not very user friendly.
 An obvious future feature of this application would be to build a better user-interface layer using HTML/CSS and possibly JavaScript to make it much more intuitive to use.
 A Python GUI could also be another viable option.

 - __Controlled Instructions__